MISSION: POSSIBLE 2020 IS A SUCCESS!

-With our goal to reach zero euthanasia of all healthy and treatable animals who enter our care by the end of the year 2020, The Animal Foundation is poised to become one of the highest-volume animal shelters in the nation to do so.
+We have reached our goal of zero euthanasia of all healthy and treatable animals who enter our care, one of the highest-volume animal shelters in the nation to do so!

-Saving lives is a three-pronged effort based on lowering intakes, increasing positive outcomes, and ensuring The Animal Foundation can properly house and care for all animals who come into our care.
+Saving lives is a three-pronged effort based on lowering intakes, increasing positive outcomes, and ensuring we can properly house and care for all animals who come into our care at The Animal Foundation.

 We continue to introduce new programs and grow our existing programs that effectively address these three key objectives.
 We provide education and resources to keep people and pets together, deliver lifesaving medical and behavioral help to ensure pets in our care are healthy and adoptable, and continue to increase our reach with Paw Partners for more placement opportunities.
-These programs, together with newly renovated and upgraded facilities will help us reach our goal to save all healthy and treatable animals who come into our care by the end of the year 2020.
+These programs, together with newly renovated and upgraded facilities helped us reach our goal to save all healthy and treatable animals who come into our care.

 Low-Cost Vet Clinic

 Our enrichment experts have implemented a number of programs that keep pets stimulated and happy during their stay, while facilitating the chances for harder-to-adopt dogs to find a happy home.
 Dogs Playing for Life provides dogs with outdoor exercise and the opportunity to socialize with other canines and humans.
 The ACE program trains larger dogs for certification in the American Kennel Club’s Canine Good Citizenship program.